Whistleblower says Walmart, eyeing Amazon, cheated on e-commerce

 The case is Huynh v Wal-Mart Stores Inc et al, U.S. District Court, Northern District of California, No. 18-01631.

-Reporting by Jonathan Stempel and Nandita Bose in New York; Editing by Cynthia Osterman and Tom Brown
+Reporting by Jonathan Stempel and Nandita Bose in New York; Editing by Jonathan Oatis and Tom Brown